openedx/edx-platform/doc/discussion.md

     bundle exec rake db:generate_comments[type_the_discussion_id_here]

-For instance, if you want to generate comments for the general discussion, for which the discussion id is the course id with slashes and dots replaced by underscores (you **should** do this before testing forum view) and you are in 6.002x, use the following command
+For instance, if you want to generate comments for a new discussion tab named "lab_3", then use the following command

-    bundle exec rake db:generate_comments[MITx_6_002x_2012_Fall]
+    bundle exec rake db:generate_comments[lab_3]

 ### Running tests for the service